 - Wyndham Hotels & Resorts is an independent, publicly traded company (NYSE: WH), not a subsidiary of any parent organization.

-- As of early 2026, Wyndham operates approximately 8,300 hotels across about 100 countries, with a portfolio of 25 hotel brands.
+- As of early 2026, Wyndham operates about 8,300 hotels across about 100 countries, with a portfolio of 25 hotel brands.

 - Franchisees run the vast majority of Wyndham’s properties and play a central role in the company’s asset-light business model.

-- In 2023–2024, Wyndham successfully fended off an approximately $8 billion hostile takeover attempt by Choice Hotels International.
+- In 2023–2024, Wyndham successfully fended off a roughly $8 billion hostile takeover attempt by Choice Hotels International.

 The Current Ownership Structure of Wyndham Hotels

-Wyndham Hotels & Resorts operates as an independent publicly traded company under the ticker symbol WH on the New York Stock Exchange.
+Wyndham Hotels & Resorts operates as an independent, publicly traded company under the ticker symbol WH on the NYSE.
 The company was spun off from Wyndham Worldwide Corporation on May 31, 2018, allowing it to focus entirely on hotel franchising and management.
 The former parent, Wyndham Worldwide, was renamed Wyndham Destinations and later became Travel + Leisure Co.
 (NYSE: TNL) in 2021.
 The two companies are now completely separate.

-The leadership team is headed by CEO Geoffrey (Geoff) Ballotti, who has been president and CEO since 2014.
+The leadership team is headed by CEO Geoffrey Ballotti, who has led the company as president and CEO since its 2018 spin-off.
 Under his guidance, the company has focused on growing its brand portfolio and strengthening franchise offerings.
 The board of directors includes members with backgrounds across several industries, and the governance framework emphasizes transparency, accountability, and long-term value creation for shareholders.

 The Choice Hotels Takeover Attempt (2023–2024)